-Vanara is a C# library that allows .NET developers to easily exceed the functions available in the Windows API.
+Vanara is a C# library that allows .NET developers to easily access the functions available in the Windows API.

-Accessing the Windows API allows us to perform a wide range of options that we could not do otherwise.
+Accessing the Windows API allows us to perform a wide range of actions that wouldn’t be possible otherwise.
 But in general, its use is complex and error-prone.

 Vanara is designed to facilitate this interop work, providing a safe and easy way, without the need to use unsafe code.

-For example, Vanara provides functions for working with the system’s process list, handling files and directories, working with the network, among others.
-It also provides a series of security classes for working with digital certificates, cryptography, and authentication.
+For example, Vanara provides functions to work with the system process list, to handle files and directories, to work with the network, among others.
+It also provides a series of security classes to work with digital certificates, cryptography, and authentication.

-If we look at the number of assemblies and functions that Vanara provides, it’s just insane.
-Fortunately, the project documentation is very good.
-And, still, it’s difficult to get an idea of the number of functions that are there.
+If we look at the number of assemblies and functions that Vanara provides, it’s simply crazy.
+Fortunately, the project’s documentation is very good.
+And even then, it’s hard to grasp the sheer number of functions that are there.

 How to use Vanara

-The amount of existing functions in Vanara is so large that, according to the library’s own documentation, the recommended way to use it is as follows,
+The number of existing functions in Vanara is so large that, according to the library’s own documentation, the recommended way to use it is as follows,

-• First, we look for the function we need in the Microsoft documentation, and we note in which library or DLL it is located.
+- First, we search for the function we need in Microsoft’s documentation, and note in which library or DLL it is located.

-• We check that the equivalent of this library exists in Vanara, and has the function we need.
-To do this, we review the table of libraries on the project’s website.
+- We check that the equivalent of this library exists in Vanara and has the function we need.
+To do this, we review the library table on the project’s website.

-• We can now use the function with Vanara.
+- Now we can use the function with Vanara.

-For example, if we need the GetComputerName function, we look in the Microsoft documentation and, at the end of the page, it indicates that it is part of Kernel32.
+For example, if we need the GetComputerName function, we search in the Microsoft documentation and, at the bottom of the page, it indicates that it is part of Kernel32.

-Now we go to the documentation of Vanara.Kernel32 and check that the function exists.
+Now we go to the Vanara.Kernel32 documentation and verify that the function exists.

 We add the corresponding Nuget package,